badreddinkaztaoui/fq_log_archive_script/README.md

 - Ensure the script has executable permissions.
 Use chmod +x log_archiver.sh to grant execute permissions.

 - Avoid running the script on directories with frequent writes to prevent conflicts during file operations.

+## Project Page

+For more informations about this project visite [roadmap.sh/log-archive-tool]([https://roadmap.sh/projects/log-archive-tool])